Suggested Searches

 5.2.1 Integrated Units

-Integrated units combine multiple different attitude and navigation components to provide a simple, single-component solution to a spacecraft’s GNC requirements.
-Typical components included are reaction wheels, magnetometer, magnetic torquers, fine and/or coarse Sun sensors, GPS, and star trackers.
-The systems often include processors and software with attitude determination and control capabilities that enable common mission profiles such as Sun tracking, inertial pointing, and Earth target tracking.
-In addition, providers such as Blue Canyon Technologies (BCT) and CubeSpace can provide overall GNC design and simulation with their product to ensure that desired mission objectives can be met within the desired orbit environment and hardware constraints of the integrated unit and spacecraft bus.
-Using these integrated units can increase overall mission success, as the included ADCS software is also at a high TRL.
-BCTs’ XACT (Figure 5.1) flew on the NASA-led MarCO and ASTERIA missions, both of which were 6U platforms, and has also flown on 3U missions (MinXSS was deployed from NanoRacks in February 2016).
-Table 5-2 describes some of the integrated systems currently available that are associated with a TRL value of 7-9.
+Integrated units combine multiple attitude and navigation components to provide a simple, single-component solution to spacecraft GNC requirements.
+Typical components include reaction wheels, magnetometers, magnetic torquers, fine and/or coarse Sun sensors, GPS, and star trackers.
+The systems often include processors and software with attitude determination and control capabilities to support common mission profiles, including Sun tracking, inertial pointing, and Earth target tracking.
+In addition, providers such as Blue Canyon Technologies (BCT) and CubeSpace provide overall GNC design and simulation with their products to ensure mission objectives can be met within the desired orbit environment and hardware constraints of the integrated unit and spacecraft bus.
+Using these integrated units can increase overall mission success, as the included ADCS software is also high TRL.
+BCT’s XACT (Figure 5.1) flew on the NASA-led MarCO and ASTERIA missions, which were both 6U platforms, and has also flown on 3U missions (MinXSS was deployed from NanoRacks in February 2016).
+Table 5-2 describes integrated systems currently available with TRL values of 7-9.

 computer rendering of harware